RikudouSage/LemmyWebhook/README.md

 - `operation` (optional) - the kind of operation this webhook is interested in, can be `INSERT`, `UPDATE`, `DELETE` (taken from the [DatabaseOperation](src/Enum/DatabaseOperation.php) enum)
 - `headers` (optional) - a JSON object with keys as header names and values as header values
 - `enhanced_filter` (optional) - an expression that must evaluate to true if this webhook is to run, more on expressions below
+- `enabled` - whether the webhook is enabled or not

 ## Expressions